cyoung85/Slime_Games/README.md

 7.The Slime Games folder should be in the package explorer if not go to File->Open Projects from File System...->Directory  and find the Slime Games folder and select it

+8.If you see the red underlines being marked out, change your java enviroment to JRE-1.7 and add Junit5 for testing

-8.Open the Slime Games folder in package explorer and run the SlimeGames.java file
+9.Open the Slime Games folder in package explorer and run the SlimeGames.java file

 # Controls
 ### Player 1 Movement